-The VLGS Café, casual and accommodating, offers a diverse menu.
-To start the day, Vermont Coffee Company & Artisanal tea service, house made bagels, muffins, and pastries, breakfast made to order or "Grab & Go" breakfast sandwiches.
+The VLGS Café offers a diverse breakfast and lunch menu throughout the week.
+Start your day with Vermont Coffee Company & Artisanal tea service, house made bagels, muffins, and pastries, breakfast made to order or "Grab & Go" breakfast sandwiches.
 For lunch, house made soups, hot lunch, salads, deli sandwiches made to order, "Grab & Go" options, snacks and sundries.
 Students may open a pre-paid account with the VLGS Café.
 To enroll in the program or to deposit funds in an existing account, please see a Café staff member during regular business hours.
 Cash, checks, and charge cards are also accepted.
 A \$25 fee will apply on all returned checks.